JM400/Pi-Shoot/README.md

 # Pi Shoot
-Pi Shoot is a Python GUI camera application for Raspberry Pi, with a SSH client for accessing the camera remotely.
+Pi Shoot is a Python Based GUI camera application for Raspberry Pi, with a SSH client for remotely controlling the camera.
+Please look through the list of supported camera modules under the hardware section first, to make sure your camera module is compatible.
 <br>
 <br>